How to Navigate Decision Fatigue When Every Choice Feels Like Too Much

 - pre-decide how much stimulation you can handle

-Batching converts many small decisions into one larger, manageable one.
+Batching can convert many small decisions into one larger, more manageable one.

 3. Use constraints to limit choice explosion

-Constraints simplify decisions by removing the irrelevant options:
+Constraints can simplify decisions by removing irrelevant options:

 - limit possible meals to 3–4 safe choices